-Servlet lf integrating Weld into environment vou are а must reaister you and org.jboss.weld.servlet.WeldInitialListener org.jboss.weld.servlet.WeldTerminalListener as Servlet listeners, either automatically, or through user configuration, for each CDI application which uses Servlet.
+lf integrating Weld into Servlet environment you are а you must register org.jboss.weld.servlet.WeldInitialListener and org.jboss.weld.servlet.WeldTerminalListener as Servlet listeners, either automatically, or through user configuration, for each CDI application which uses Servlet.

 You must ensure that WeldListener is called before any other application-defined listener is called and that WeldTerminalListener is called only after all application-defined listeners have been called.